Domain Levels: A Comprehensive Guide to Top-Level Domains (TLDs) and Domain Names

 Understanding the actual domain is crucial, as it helps in structuring sub-domains effectively without confusing web visitors.

-This guide will explore the various types of TLDs, their implications for your online presence, and how to choose the right domain name for your business.
+This guide will explore the various types of TLDs, their implications for your online presence, and how to choose the right URL for your business when you want to buy a premium domain name.

 What Are Top-Level Domains?